 Dance for Parkinson’s is a national programme delivered in collaboration with our Hub Partner organisations.
 The programme extends opportunities for people with Parkinson’s across the UK to access regular dance and cultural activities and to engage with English National Ballet.

 “It has encouraged us to try something new, exercise our bodies and minds.
 I know more about ballet, and to forget I have Parkinson's for a couple of hours a week has been a most positive experience too.” - Participant, English National Ballet Dance for Parkinson’s Oxford programme

 Our fourth Hub Partner is the Cardiff-based, an award-winning company presenting work by some of the most celebrated international choreographers alongside creations by new talent from Wales.
 Building on previous success in Cardiff, we launched our full programme in Spring 2015, which continues this Autumn with term dates set for Friday afternoons 2pm – 4pm.

-English National Ballet acknowledges the generous support of P H Holt Charitable Trust, D’Oyly Carte Foundation, Paul Hamlyn Foundation and Westminster City Council.
+English National Ballet acknowledges the generous support of P H Holt Charitable Trust, D’Oyly Carte Foundation, and Paul Hamlyn Foundation.